Bierrum

-Bierrum is a British civil engineering and construction company, that has built all of Britain's concrete cooling towers at the country's power stations since 1965.
+Bierrum is a British civil engineering and construction company.
+It was responsible for constructing the majority of Britain's concrete cooling towers at the country's power stations since 1965.

+Established by the Danish civil engineer Hans Bjerrum on 26 September 1927 to undertake its first contract at Shoreham Power Station, the company specialised in large concrete structures, especially those that involved working at great heights.
+It constructed numerous water towers, cement works, and chimneys; perhaps its most high-profile works were the 850 ft chimney of Grain Power Station, the tallest freestanding structure in South East England, and Spinnaker Tower in Portsmouth.
+During the 1991, Bierrum acquired its former competitor Pendrich, expanding the firm's footprint in the steeplejack sector.
+It also implemented several new safety-enhancing practices for working on tall chimneys throughout the 1990s and 2000s.
+However, in September 2003, the firm became insolvent and entered receivership.
+During the following year, many of its assets were purchased by a group of ex-employees, who established Bierrum International as its successor.
+This company continued to undertake similar work to its predecessor.
+During 2019, the company was rebranded as Dominion Bierrum.

 History

 Bierrum was founded by Hans Bierrum (or Hans Bjerrum), a Danish civil engineer that was born in Hellerup and had competed in the 1920 Summer Olympics in Belgium.
 Upon its establishment on 26 September 1927, the company was based at Victoria Street in London.
 Its first contract was at the former Shoreham Power Station; the first cooling tower was built in 1931.
-Bierrum became a limited company in 1938, and relocated to Harrow, then Sudbury Hill.
-Bierrum and Partners Ltd (00339806) was founded on 30 April 1938.
+Bierrum relocated to Harrow, and subsequently to Sudbury Hill.
+On 30 April 1938, the business was incorporated as Bierrum and Partners Ltd.

 Hans Bjerrum died in 1979.
 Five years earlier, Hans' son, Roger, had been appointed as chairman of Bierrum.
 During 1991, the company acquired rival firm Pendrich out of receivership, rescuing 30 jobs in the process.

-Throughout the 1990s and early 2000s, Bierrum introduced numerous means of improving safety for working at heights, including the Spider platform for the demolition of tall chimneys.
+Throughout the 1990s and early 2000s, Bierrum introduced numerous means of bolstering personal safety while working at heights, including the Spider platform, while undertaking projects such as the demolition of tall chimneys.

-In September 2003, the company ran out of money, its fiscal circumstances having been troubled by a downturn in the power sector, legal action, and difficulties related to a project in Turkey.
-One year later, it was reformed as Bierrum International, through employees Gary Eastman and Bob Sutton.
+In September 2003, Bierrum was rendered insolvent after its fiscal circumstances had been negatively impacted by multiple factors, including a downturn in the power sector, legal action, and difficulties related to a project in Turkey.
+Within six months, a group of former engineers at the company led by Gary Eastman and Bob Sutton, had established a successor company, Bierrum International, after acquiring the name and selected assets from the receiver PricewaterhouseCoopers via a German-backed buyout.
 It became part of Beroa Technology Group GmbH (BTG) of Ratingen-Lintorf, North Rhine-Westphalia, Germany.

-Presently, the company is named Dominion Bierrum and has been owned by Global Dominion Access of Bilbao since 2014, which was owned by CIE Automotive.
+In 2019, Bierrum International was rebranded as Dominion Bierrum; it has been owned by Global Dominion Access of Bilbao since 2014, which was in turn owned by CIE Automotive.